oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ### Prerequisites

-If you are doing the full labs (these include modules on Helidon and Docker) you need to have completed the steps in the **Helidon** modules (including the setup)
+If you are doing the full labs (these include modules on Helidon and Docker) you need to have completed the tasks in the **Helidon** modules (including the setup)

-If you are only doing the Kubernetes based labs you need to have completed the steps in the **Tenancy Setup for the Kubernetes Labs** module.
+If you are only doing the Kubernetes based labs you need to have completed the tasks in the **Tenancy Setup for the Kubernetes Labs** module.

 In both cases you need to complete the **Create your Kubernetes cluster** and **Cloud Shell Setup for the Kubernetes Labs** modules.

-## Step 1: Configure the Helm repository
+## Task 1: Configure the Helm repository

 Helm is the tool we will be using to install standard software into Kubernetes.
 While it's possible to load software into Kubertetes by hand Helm makes it much easier as it has pre-defined configurations (called charts) that it pulls from an internet based repository.